Wild, Wild Planet

-Wild, Wild Planet (I Criminali della Galassia) is a 1966 Italian science fiction film directed by Anthony Dawson and written by Renato Moretti and Ivan Reiner.
-Tony Russel stars as Commander Mike Halstead.
+Wild, Wild Planet (I Criminali della Galassia) is a 1966 Italian science fiction film directed by Antonio Margheriti and starring Tony Russel, Lisa Gastoni, Massimo Serato, Carlo Giustini, Franco Nero and Enzo Fiermonte.
+It is the first film of Margheriti's Gamma One series, and was released in Italy by Titanus on June 10, 1966.

 Plot

 In 2015, Commander Mike Halstead, commander of space station Gamma One of the United Democracies Space Command, is assigned to investigate the alarming number of missing person reports on Earth.

 Dr. Nurmi is engaged in secret bio-engineering experiments on the same base as Halstead, which causes an issue for Halstead, who disapproves of the experiments.
 While Nurmi's assignment is to study miniaturization of human organs, he starts kidnapping influential world leaders for use in his eugenics program.
 Nurmi is actually working for the planet Delphos, using four armed androids to assist in the kidnapping and is transporting the miniaturized world leader to Delphos.

 Halstead confronts Nurmi over his suspicions of illegal experiments but is confined to quarters by his superiors.
 Lieutenants Jake and Ken free him.

 Nurmi seduces Halstead's girlfriend, Lieutenant Connie Gomez.
 Nurmi wants to use Gomez in his experiments to build a genetically perfect, immortal race of humans.
 Halstead comes to the rescue in outer space.